By ContributorPublished On: December 25, 2018Last Updated: November 23, 2022

 The Reactivity Series is great for predicting reactions such as the beautiful Silver Tree we just witnessed, but we can even go one step further.
 Here is the Silver Tree reaction equation again:

-We can simplify the overall equation by removing ions that don’t lose or gain any electrons – spectator ions – which are not actually chemically involved in the reaction.
-In this
+We can simplify the overall equation by removing ions that don’t lose or gain any electrons spectator ions which are not actually chemically involved in the reaction.
+In this case, the nitrate ion (NO3) is the spectator ion, let’s go ahead and remove it:

 By presenting the ‘bare bones’ of a chemical reaction, we can better see the movement of the electrons.
 Notice the silver ions with a positive charge became two silver atoms (without a charge).
 This suggests that each silver ion gains a single electron each to be converted from Ag+ to Ag; therefore two electrons were gained in total.
 Because the silver ions gained electrons, we say the silver was reduced.